-Ninety-nine adults (70 females, 26 males, 2 of non-binary gender, 1 of unknown gender; mean age = 21.8; range = 18 to 47; SD = 3.97) participated on an online research platform at the [authors' University].
-Participants were college students enrolled in psychology courses at the University.
-Participants provided written informed consent prior to the experiment, and they received 0.5 course credit for a 20-minute experiment.
-The study was approved by the Institutional Review Board at the [authors' University].
+A total of 99 adults (70 women, 26 men, 2 of non-binary gender, and 1 of unknown gender; mean age = 21.80 years, SD = 3.97, range = 18-47) participated on an online research platform at the University of California, Berkeley.
+Participants were college students enrolled in psychology courses at the university.
+Participants provided written informed consent prior to the experiment, and they received 0.5 course credit for a 20-min experiment.
+The study was approved by the institutional review board at the University of California, Berkeley.

-Design and Procedure
+Design and procedure

-The study employed a 2 (Condition: First-Person vs. Third-Person) \times 2 (Base rate information: Majority Nice vs. Majority Mean) \times 2 (Individual-level information: nice familiar individual vs. mean familiar individual) mixed design, with the condition and the base rate information as between-subject variables, and the individual-level information as a within-subject variable.
+The study employed a 2 (Condition: First-Person vs. Third-Person) $\times$ 2 (Base Rate Information: Majority Nice vs. Majority Mean) $\times$ 2 (Individual-Level Information: nice familiar individual vs. mean familiar individual) mixed design, with the condition and the base rate information as between-subjects variables and the individual-level information as a within-subjects variable.

-A visual schematic of the procedure is shown in Figure 1 (see Supplemental Materials for the full scripts).
+A visual schematic of the procedure is shown in Fig. 1 (see supplementary material for the full scripts).
 Participants were asked to imagine that they just started their first day at a new company.
 They were randomly assigned to the Majority Nice company or the Majority Mean company.
-Each participant completed 2 trials: a nice familiar colleague trial and a mean familiar colleague trial.
-Each trial consisted of 3 phases as described below.
+Each participant completed two trials: a nice familiar colleague trial and a mean familiar colleague trial.
+Each trial consisted of three phases as described below.

-Base rate information: the group composition.
-A group of 20 colleagues was shown on the slide.
-In the Majority Nice company, participants were told that most colleagues in this company were nice (while 16 of 20 colleagues were highlighted) and a few colleagues were mean (while 4 of 20 colleagues were highlighted).
-In the Majority Mean company, participants were told that most colleagues in this company were mean (while 16 of 20 colleagues were highlighted) and a few colleagues were nice (while 4 of 20 colleagues were highlighted).
-To illustrate the group composition, participants were shown a sample of colleagues from their company, consisting of 4 nice and 1 mean colleagues in the Majority Nice company, or 1 nice and 4 mean colleagues in the Majority Mean company.
+Base rate information: The group composition.
+A group of 20 colleagues was shown on a slide.
+In the Majority Nice company, participants were told that most colleagues in this company were nice (16 of 20 colleagues were highlighted) and a few colleagues were mean (4 of 20 colleagues were highlighted).
+In the Majority Mean company, participants were told that most colleagues in this company were mean (16 of 20 colleagues were highlighted) and a few colleagues were nice (4 of 20 colleagues were highlighted).
+To illustrate the group composition, participants were shown a sample of colleagues from their company, consisting of 4 nice colleagues and 1 mean colleague in the Majority Nice company or 1 nice colleague and 4 mean colleagues in the Majority Mean company.